pohara60/wordle-dart/README.md

 This documentation is not needed to use the package, just for its development.

-The package converts the cleartext dictionary file (lib/nytimes-wordle.txt) into a compressed string buffer at package development time, using the Dart **build_runner** package and the command:
+The package converts the two cleartext dictionary files (lib/nytimes-wordle.txt and nytimes-guess.txt) into compressed string buffers at package development time, using the Dart **build_runner** package and the command:

 ```bash